Testing Stability Properties in Graphical Hedonic Games: The Model of Property Testing for Stability Concepts

-To test stability concepts, we generalize the standard edit distance of graph property testing as follows.
+To test stability concepts, we \revc{slightly} generalize the standard edit distance \revb{that underlies the definition of being $\epsilon$-far} as follows.
 Since we consider graphs $G = (V, F \cup E)$ that represent \fenhg s, we have to account for the two types of edges: friends and enemies.
 Therefore, an edge modification is one insertion of an element to or one removal of an element from $F \cup E$, respectively, while maintaining $F \cap E = \emptyset$.
 In particular, turning a friend edge into an enemy edge is counted as two edge modifications (removing it from $F$ and inserting it into $E$).
 The intuition of these semantics is that edge modifications measure the number of compromises that are needed to reach a stable situation.
 If a partition is too far from being stable, too many compromises are necessary, and the partition should be discarded.
-Everything in-between is not an ideal situation, but only a few compromises may be affordable.
+Everything in-between is not an ideal situation, but may be affordable.

 Now, the existence of a stable outcome in a game is modelled as a graph property as follows.